I am going to share with you 15 Pinterest business tips that helped me build my Pinterest Business account.

-Not only does Pinterest refer a large amount of traffic to my art blog, it is quickly becoming one of my favorite places to promote my artwork and art marketing business.
+Not only does Pinterest refer to a large amount of traffic to my art blog, but it is also quickly becoming one of my favorite places to promote my artwork and art marketing business.

-Within just a few months after starting a Pinterest marketing strategy, Pinterest became my number one referral sites.
+Within just a few months after starting a Pinterest marketing strategy, Pinterest became my number one referral site.
 It drives more traffic than all of the other social media networks combined.

 Here is a screenshot from my Google Analytics.

 Disclaimer: This post may contain affiliate links.
 If you make a purchase by clicking on an affiliate link, Nevue Fine Art Marketing may earn an affiliate commission at no additional cost to you.
 Affiliate relationships include, but are not limited to, Bluehost, Tailwind, Skimlinks, SareASale and StudioPress.
 To learn more visit Affiliate Link Disclosure Policy

 Over 85% percent of my social referrals are generated from Pinterest.